ricardoamartinez/depth-guided-flow-brightening/README.md

     - **Implemented:** Applied Gaussian blurring and morphological operations to the brightened regions to create a more aesthetically pleasing visual effect, avoiding harsh transitions.

-4. **Comparison to Non-ML Optical Flow**
+4. **Comparison of Flow Methods**

-    - **Implemented:** Compared RAFT-based optical flow estimation with the classical Farneback method, evaluating differences in accuracy and processing speed.
-RAFT provided superior flow quality but at a higher computational cost.
+    - **Implemented:** Compared FastFlowNet with the classical Farneback method, evaluating differences in:
+      - Processing speed (FastFlowNet ~0.1s/frame vs Farneback ~0.05s/frame)
+      - Accuracy and flow quality
+      - Resource utilization
+      - Use cases for each method

 ---